Hildebrand Law, P.C. mobile logo

 Determining Temporary Family Support

 The judgment decree was entered by the court on July 30, 2007.
-At this time, the court reduced Eitan’s support obligation from $7,500 per month to $1,826.34 per month.
+At this time, the court reduced Husband’s support obligation from $7,500 per month to $1,826.34 per month.
 This change was based on the court’s findings that Eitan could not afford compliance with the $7,500 per month award.

-Rosenberg argued that the court violated Arizona Revised Statutes section 25-327 (2007) by decreasing the family support obligation between April and September 2006 because the court allegedly did not have the authority to do so and because the trial court did not determine good cause for the reduction.
+Wife argued that the court violated Arizona Revised Statutes section 25-327 (2007) by decreasing the family support obligation between April and September 2006 because the court allegedly did not have the authority to do so and because the trial court did not determine good cause for the reduction.

 Evidence of a Substantial and Continuing Change in Circumstance is Required to Modify Support